 Reduce Waste In Packaging And Shipping

-Businesses can significantly impact their carbon emissions by reducing the amount of waste generated in the last mile delivery part.
+Businesses can significantly impact their carbon emissions by reducing the waste generated during last mile delivery.
 There are several simple ways to reduce waste in packaging and shipping.

 One is to use recycled materials whenever possible.
 Recycled paper, for example, can create packaging cushions or void fill.
 Other sustainable materials that can be used include bamboo, wool, and cornstarch peanuts.